 An assessment can be challenged by any person aggrieved by an assessment (e.g., an owner, purchaser, or tenant who is required to pay the real estate taxes pursuant to a lease or written agreement) if the owner of the property files a complaint in the city, town or village in which the property is located.
 For real property located within the Town of Mamaroneck, that complaint can be filed with the Town Assessor or the Board of Assessment Review.

 Filing Requirements for Complaints on Real Property Assessments

 The application form and instructions, RP-524 and RP-524-INS, are available from NYS Department of Taxation and Finance.
 You may complete the complaint form yourself or have your representative or attorney complete it for you.

 Assessments Eligible for Review

 The only assessment that may be reviewed is the assessment on the current tentative assessment roll completed by the local assessor.
+Each year the tentative assessment roll is available June 1st.
 As a general rule, a separate complaint should be filed for each separately assessed parcel.

 Town of Mamaroneck

 Mamaroneck, NY 10543

 Complaints filed in person - either with the Town Assessor or with the BAR - must be filed no later than the third Tuesday in June.
 Complaints filed by mail must be postmarked no later than the third Tuesday in June.
 Failure to file your complaint in a timely manner precludes your right to administrative and judicial review.